Master of Arts Degree in French, Hispanic, or Italian Literature and Culture

 French students should endeavor to take at least one course from as many different areas of the curriculum as possible (Medieval, Early Modern, 18th Century, 19th Century, 20th Century, Francophone).

 Distribution Requirements in Hispanic Studies

-Students will take ten 3-credit graduate courses, including seminars in four of the following distribution areas:
+Students will take ten 3-credit graduate courses, including seminars in each of the following distribution areas:

 - 18th-21th century Peninsular (including film)